Life on Mars (British TV series): Related series

-Not Going Out - Life on Mars Bars, Lee has a similar experience to Sam Tyler.
-Lee is hit by a car whilst the song Life on Mars plays and finds out he is in a coma.

-The Catherine Tate Show - Life at Ma's sketches with Tom Ellis as Sam Speed, a modern-day policemen who, after an accident, finds himself back in time and struggling to cope with outdated attitudes.
+The show was referenced in sitcom Not Going Out – "Life on Mars Bars", Lee has a similar experience to Sam Tyler.
+Lee is hit by a car whilst the song "Life on Mars" plays and finds out he is in a coma.
+In The Catherine Tate Show – Life at Ma's was a recurring sketch with Tom Ellis as Sam Speed, a modern-day policeman who, after an accident, finds himself back in time and struggling to cope with outdated attitudes.